-Courses that count toward the Communications General Education Requirement
+Courses the fill the Communications General Education Requirement

-Instructor: Margaret Bilos.
-This will allow students to discover the power of the spoken word, and students will receive instruction from Harper's award-winning, nationally respected Speech faculty (in this case, Prof. Przybylo!).
+Professor Margaret Bilos, will allow students to discover the power of the spoken word, and students will receive instruction from Harper's award-winning, nationally respected Speech faculty (in this case, Prof. Bilos!).
 Emphasis will be placed on delivery, organization, research, audience analysis, and argumentation.
 Significant time will be dedicated to peer analysis of presentations.
 Students will also be videotaped for self-analysis.

 TR 12:30 p.m. - 1:45 p.m.

-Courses that count toward the Social Sciences General Education Requirement
+Courses that Count toward the Social and Behavioral Sciences Gen.-Ed.
+Requirement

 (Note – this is Blended course, so you meet only once a week rather than twice, and do more work independently online.)